Baptism: Single or Triple Immersion?

 The question of whether baptism into Christ, the water baptism mentioned in the New Testament, consists of a single immersion or a triple immersion is seldom discussed in religious circles.
-Yet, there are certain smaller religious groups that do look upon this matter in a serious way and contend that the only baptism that pleases God consists of an immersion of the subject three times in water.
+Yet, there are certain smaller religious groups (Church of the Brethren, Brethren in Christ, etc.) that do look upon this matter in a serious way and contend that the only baptism that pleases God consists of an immersion of the subject three times in water.
 Is this a valid position?
 Is this what is taught in holy Scripture?

 Before proceeding further, it should be firmly settled that the original term, baptizo, from which we derive baptize, does mean to immerse, to dip, to submerge, to sink, or to overwhelm.
 Standard Greek reference works make this clear.
 W.E.
 Vine, for example, says that baptism (baptisma) consists of the process of immersion, submersion and emergence (The Expanded Vines Expository Dictionary of New Testament Words, p.
 88).
 Other works substantiate this (see, for example, W.J.
 Perschbacher, The New Analytical Greek Lexicon, p.
 66; Joseph Thayer, Greek-English Lexicon of the New Testament, pp. 94-95; The New International Dictionary of New Testament Theology, Vol. 1, p.
 144; Liddell & Scott, Greek-English Lexicon, p.
 305).
 Trine immersionists, of course, fully concur with this fact.